noseglid/atom-build/create-provider.md

 ```

 The `build`-package will then call `providingFunction` when activated and expects an
 ES6 class in return.
+The next section describes in detail how that class is
+expected to operate.

-## The provider implementation.
+## The provider implementation
 ```javascript
 class MyBuildProvider {